tinacms/tina.io/content/docs/nextjs/adding-backends.md

   - file: /packages/tinacms/src/tina-cms.tsx
     details: Creates cms instance with TinaCMS
 ---

-The `<Tina>` component makes it possible to attach [forms](/docs/forms) to the Tina sidebar, but we need to wire up a backend in order for content changes to be persisted anywhere.
+The `<TinaProvider>` component makes it possible to attach [forms](/docs/forms) to the Tina sidebar, but we need to wire up a backend in order for content changes to be persisted anywhere.
 Let's set up the default git backend.

 The git backend consists of two parts: